-Benign prostatic hypertrophy (BPH) is a widespread urological condition of aging males.1 BPH leads to obstruction of voiding and progressive lower urinary tract symptoms (LUTS), which are significantly associated with decreased quality of life (QoL).
-The International Prostatic Symptom Score (IPSS) was developed by the American Urological Association and later recommended by WHO as the international tool of choice for LUTS assessment.^{1-3} The IPSS is a written score designed to be completed independently by the patient, which comprises 8 questions and quantifies the severity of LUTS, and has been translated into several languages and validated in many populations globally.^{4-7}
+Benign prostatic hypertrophy (BPH) is a widespread urological condition of aging males.
+BPH leads to obstruction of voiding and progressive lower urinary tract symptoms (LUTS), which are significantly associated with decreased quality of life (QoL).
+The International Prostatic Symptom Score (IPSS) was developed by the American Urological Association and later recommended by WHO as the international tool of choice for LUTS assessment.
+The IPSS is a written score designed to be completed independently by the patient; it comprises eight questions and quantifies the severity of LUTS, and has been translated into several languages and validated in many populations globally.
+The several series with the several series are several series as a widespread of the several series are several series.

-However, literacy and language fluency are prerequisites to provide accurate and meaningful symptom score responses using the IPSS, Research has established that a minimal education threshold is required for IPSS completion, equivalent to grade 8 education, and that there is an inverse relationship between education level and symptom question misinterpretation.^{8,9} Problematically the majority of the world's population does not meet this minimal educational threshold.
-Also, the literature reports that increased misinterpretation occurs when the IPSS is not presented in the patient's primary language.10 Even when the IPSS is translated from English into a local language, its uniform validity will often be impacted by the fact that multiple languages are spoken in one region, so even when the translation uses the dominant language, an individual patient's comprehension can still be compromised.
-Hence, there is an increasing need for a universally accepted way for men to accurately report the presence and severity of their LUTS that is independent of educational achievement and English literacy, especially now, as advanced urologic care entities are increasingly being offered worldwide
+However, literacy and language fluency are prerequisites to provide accurate and meaningful symptom score responses using the IPSS.
+Research has established that a minimal education threshold is required for IPSS completion, equivalent to grade 8 education, and that there is an inverse relationship between education level and symptom question misinterpretation.^{8,9} Problematically, the majority of the world's population does not meet this minimal educational threshold.
+Also, the literature reports that increased misinterpretation occurs when the IPSS is not presented in the patient's primary language.
+10 Even when the IPSS is translated from English into a local language, its uniform validity will often be impacted by the fact that multiple languages are spoken in one region, so even when the translation uses the dominant language, an individual patient's comprehension can still be compromised.
+Hence, there is an increasing need for a universally accepted way for men to accurately report the presence and severity of their LUTS that is independent of educational achievement and English literacy, especially now, as advanced urological care entities are increasingly being offered worldwide

-The image-based Visual Prostate Symptom Score (VPSS) was developed in 2011 by van de Walt et al. as a literacy-independent adaptation of the IPSS.
-11 The VPSS images correspond to four questions in the IPSS which reflect frequency, nocturia, weak stream and overall quality of life with LUTS.
+The image-based Visual Prostate Symptom Score (VPSS) was developed in 2011 by van de Walt et al as a literacy-independent adaptation of the IPSS (Fig. 1).11 The VPSS images correspond to four questions in the IPSS that reflect frequency, nocturia, weak stream, and overall QoL with LUTS.
 The VPSS has been validated among several cultural groups, been found to be meaningfully correlated with the IPSS, and is more likely to be completed independently by men with lower education.
-Hence it is a promising tool for men to use who have difficulty completing the IPSS.
-6

-The current study aimed to develop VPSS construct and content validity by: evaluating what patients understood each image to represent and comparing these VPSS image descriptions to their IPSS responses.
-And obtain patient input on how the VPSS could be improved to enhance information capture, and quantify impressions of the usefulness of an image-based score in rural Uganda.
+Hence it is a promising tool for men who have difficulty completing the IPSS.6 each image to represent and comparing these VPSS image descriptions to their IPSS responses; and 2) obtaining patient input on how the VPSS could be improved to enhance information capture and quantify impressions of the usefulness of an image-based score in rural Uganda.